Organic Waste Program

 The Biodegradable Products Institute (BPI) is a not-for-profit association of key individuals and groups from government, industry and academia.
 For more information visit www.bpiworld.org

 To ensure that the products you buy and use are truly compostable, look for the BPI logo to provide assurance of compost ability or biodegradability.

-You may purchase additional 13 gallon waste containers at the Hamilton Town Hall.
+You may purchase additional 13 gallon waste containers at the Hamilton Town Hall for $29.00.
 Please do NOT put additional waste in paper bags next to your organic waste container.
 They will NOT be picked up.